 바리스타 (ba-ri-seu-ta) = barista

 And there you have it!
-Enjoy your daily cup of coffee.Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+Enjoy your daily cup of coffee.Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!